 Involved in teaching and developing both introductory and organic chemistry laboratories.

-In my free time I enjoy a variety of activities.
-In the winter, my family skis every weekend at our favorite mountain, Mad River Glen in Vermont.
+In my free time, I enjoy a variety of activities.
+In the winter, my family and I ski at our favorite mountain, Mad River Glen in Vermont.
 In the spring and summer months, we enjoy hiking and camping.
 I also love music of any kind (jazz, bluegrass, classical, rock, etc).
-I play the flute and piccolo in the Southeastern Massachusetts Community Concert Band (SMCCB).
+I also play the flute and piccolo in the Southeastern Massachusetts Community Concert Band (SMCCB).